 - Determine if there are null pointer exceptions in the log files.
 Check log files, search for NullPointer exceptions.

 - Refer to the following documentation for the types of reports that can be scheduled, and the roles required, Automate report distribution

 - To schedule a multi-level and send as pdf have this plugin enabled - Webkit HTML to PDF (com.snc.whtp) plugin.

-- If domain separation is enabled, make sure the user trying to schedule the report and the report are in the same domain
+- If domain separation is enabled, make sure the user trying to schedule the report has access/visibility to the report in that domain

 - If scheduled report is not executing in the right time zone, check whether the run_as field is empty or populated with a user name:

 - If the run_as field is empty, the report runs in the system time zone.

 - if the run_as field is populated with a user name, the report runs in the time zone of the user.

 Note: To manually specify the time zone, configure the form to add the Run As tz field to the Scheduled Report form.

 - If scheduled reports are not delivered to user, turn on the Allow Notifications and Primary email switch.
 You can also change the Schedule Report definition to send directly to the user's email, which does not depend on any user profile setting.

 For more information, see the documentation topic Scheduled jobs.